Jason2Brownlee/AlgorithmAfternoon/content/_index.md

 # Welcome to Algorithm Afternoon!

+**Algorithm Afternoon** is a home for algorithm lovers (you!) to learn about, get excited by, and spend lazy afternoons coding up clever algorithms.

-Grab a hot beverage (:coffee:) and spend an afternoon implementing a clever algorithm (:heart:).
+1. Grab a hot beverage (:coffee:)
+2. Pick an algorithm (:point_left:)
+3. Start coding (:heart:)

 ## Algorithms